djaiv/service-status-check/README.md

 # Apache Service Status Check

-This IaC Code performs a status check on Apache service every one minute
+This IaC Code performs a status check on Apache service every one minute and sends out email notification when Apache service is not running.

 # AWS Services used